Fleas are external parasites that feed off the blood of animals and humans. They do not have wings, but travel from jumping from one host to another.

 Cleaning Your Home for Fleas

-Thoroughly clean your home and search for signs of fleas in carpets, blankets, drapes, and other places your pet frequents.
-Fleas will gather in places your pet likes to sleep such as couches and beds.
-Inspect these areas for tiny dark spots.
+Thoroughly clean your home and search for signs of fleas.
+Look for tiny dark spots in curtains, blankets, and drapes.
+Pay close attention to beds and other places your pet sleeps.
+Fleas often gather where your pet sleeps.

 There are lots of retail flea products you can use to clean your home.
 Be sure to look for sprays with methoprene, fenoxycarb, or pyriproxyfen in the ingredients.